lextudio/sharpsnmp_docs/pro/support/purchase.rst

 #SNMP Pro Bundle
 ----------------
-`Buy #SNMP MIB Compiler Pro + SharpSnmpPro.Mib Assembly Bundle here <https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5ETQPZJ88ZBHY>`_ at **1100 CAD**
+`Buy #SNMP Pro Bundle here <https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5ETQPZJ88ZBHY>`_ at **1100 CAD**

+* #SNMP MIB Compiler Pro
+* SharpSnmpPro.Mib Assembly
+* Three months email based support

 .. note:: Starting from 1.1.2 release, the products are no longer sold individually.

-.. important:: The bundle contains three months of email based support services, so no refund is provided once the bundle is delivered.
+.. important:: Email based support is activated upon delivery of the products, so there is no refund for bundle purchase once activated.

 .. important:: Due to local business hours, the delivery of the product can take some time (usually within one business day).